Göppingen: Jewish community

-Göppingen and the nearby village of Jebenhausen were home to a thriving Jewish community from 1777 until the Second World War.
+Göppingen and the nearby village of Jebenhausen were home to a thriving Jewish community from 1777 until the Holocaust.
 In 1777, the Baron von Liebenstein issued a "Letter of Protection" granting Elias Gutmann and other Jews permission to settle in Jebenhausen.
 The community grew and peaked in the mid-1800s, with the population center shifting from Jebenhausen to Göppingen and a substantial emigration of Jewish families to America by the late 19th Century.
 The Göppingen synagogue, constructed in 1881, was destroyed during the Kristallnacht from 9–10 November 1938.
 Detailed records of the communities were collected by Rabbi Dr. Aron Tänzer, who served the community from 1907-1937, and who was also a driving force behind the establishment of the secular city library in Göppingen.
 A comprehensive Jewish community history, Die Geschichte der Juden in Jebenhausen und Göppingen, was first produced by Tänzer in 1927, on the 150th anniversary of the settlement of Jebenhausen, and re-released in 1988 by the city of Göppingen with updated material added by Karl-Heinz Ruess.
 The Jewish Museum in Jebenhausen, opened in 1992, documents and preserves the history of the Jewish community of Jebenhausen and Göppingen.